mirfan899/sppas/Packager/doc/01_introduction/13_how_to_use.md

 ### What SPPAS can do?

-Here is the list of functionalities available to annotate automatically speech data and to analyse annotated files:
+Here is the list of functionalities available to annotate automatically speech data and to analyze annotated files:

 1. Automatic and semi-automatic annotations

     - *Momel*: modelling melody
     - *INTSINT*: Intonation
     - *IPUs segmentation*: speech/silence segmentation
-    - *Tokenization*:      text normalization
+    - *Text normalization*:  tokenization, remove punctuation, etc
     - *Phonetization*:     grapheme to phoneme conversion
     - *Alignment*:         phonetic segmentation
     - *Syllabification*:   group phonemes into syllables